 Advantages of the dedicated team model:

 - Economic efficiency: Hiring a dedicated team is more economical than assembling a team independently, which is laborious and time-consuming.
+It’s one of the main advantages of dedicated project team.

 - A focused approach allows you to concentrate and immerse yourself fully in the project.
 When a team is focused on one project, it ensures the best results.
 In turn, this model gives flexibility to reconfigure the team at each stage depending on requirements.